tkaczmarzyk/beandiff/src/site/markdown/index.md

 	diff.hasDifference("children[0].name"); // returns false
 	diff.hasDifference("children[1]"); // returns true

-If you want you can also print the diff in human-readable format using BeanDiff's method <tt>printDiff</tt>.
+If you want you can also print the diff in human-readable format using <tt>BeanDiff</tt>'s method <tt>printDiff</tt>.
 For the case above it would yield something similar to:

 	name -- 'parent1' vs 'parent2'
 	children[1].name -- 'a' vs 'b'